 Step 5.
 Apply for Engineering Jobs

 To apply for engineering jobs in Germany as a foreign engineer, start by understanding what the job requires.
-Then, update your resume and write a cover letter that explains why you’re a good fit for the position.
-You can also create a LinkedIn profile and check websites like Indeed or LinkedIn Jobs and look at the company websites for job postings.
+Then, update your resume and write a cover letter that explains why you are a good fit for the position.
+You can also create a LinkedIn profile, check websites like Indeed or LinkedIn Jobs, and look at company websites for job postings.
 You can also connect with people in Germany through events and online platforms.

 After applying, consider following up to show continued interest.
-Prepare for interviews by talking about your experiences and skills, emphasizing your ability to adapt and understand different cultures.
-Also, check the licensing rules in the province where you want to work.
+Prepare for interviews by talking about your experience and skills, emphasizing your ability to adapt and work across cultures.
+Also, check the recognition or title-use rules in the federal state where you want to work, especially if the job requires you to use the professional title “engineer.”

 FAQS on Becoming an Engineer in Germany